This Ferrari 330 GT 2+2 is no longer available. Please contact us for any further information you may require.

 The 330 GT was introduced as a replacement for the 250 GTE which had been Ferrari's first series production model to offer a four-seat cockpit arrangement.

 Two versions were constructed between 1964 and '67; the appropriately titled Series I and II.
 Produced alongside the sultry 275 GTB and exclusive 500 Superfast, the 330 GT was designed as a more comfortable and less demanding vehicle to drive.
 The Tipo 571 chassis frame was in many ways a close development of the frame used for the outgoing 250 GTE.
-A number of important revisions were made including a 50mm wheelbase extension and the inclusion of adjustable Koni shock absorbers.
+A number of important revisions were made including a 50mm wheelbase extension, the shift from 4-speed to 5-speed manual transmission and the inclusion of adjustable Koni shock absorbers.
 The Tipo 209 V12 engine developed from the enormously impressive Colombo line that dated back to 1947, the 330 GT engine had a displacement of 3967cc which helped equate to a very healthy 300bhp at 6600rpm, enough to propel the 330 GT from zero to sixty in just 6.3 seconds and onto a top speed of 150mph.